-Written by Richard Walton, Founder at Deeply Social and AVirtual
+Written by Henry Walton, Founder at Deeply Social and AVirtual

 Commercial business is competitive by nature.
 It’s what drives companies to achieve more and expand further.
 For entrepreneurs, it’s addictive, vital and all part of the fun.
 Then there’s the dangerous flip side: the stress.